-SORT is an approach to Object tracking where rudimentary approaches like Kalman filters and Hungarian algorithms are used to track objects and claim to be better than many online trackers.
-SORT is made of 4 key components which are as follows:
+SORT is an approach to Object tracking where rudimentary approaches like Kalman filters and Hungarian algorithms are used to track objects and

 A. Detection

 This is the first step in the tracking module.
 In this step, an object detector detects the objects in the frame that are to be tracked.
 These detections are then passed on to the next step.
 Detectors like FrRCNN, YOLO, and more are most frequently used.